VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/circuits2.md

 ### These things aren't actually ideal!

 * Not all OpAmps are rail-to-rail, meaning if you give them -12 and +12 V rails, you may only be able to hit -10 and +10 or so.
 * OpAmps **really** need clean power.
-If you don't put a small cap to filter the power right at the OpAmps VCC and Gnd pins, expect noise.
+If you don't put a small cap to filter the power right at the OpAmps VCC and Gnd pins, except noise.
 * There will almost certainly be at least a little bit of DC shift in the output
 * You do not actually have infinite gain
 * You do not have infinite bandwidth